WHAT IS YIN & SINGING BOWLS?

 Yin & Singing Bowls is the perfect combination of Yin yoga and the meditative sounds of crystal bowls that will leave you feeling deeply relaxed, yet reinvigorated.
 It will also leave you wanting more!

 Alchemy Hot Yoga of Wake Forest believes sound baths should be accessible as a regular part of your yoga practice.
 We are proud to offer the class weekly at the same price as all other regularly scheduled classes.
-A 75-minute class is offered on Sundays at 11:00am, or for 60 minutes on Tuesdays at 7:00pm.
+A 75-minute class is offered on Sundays at 11:00am.
 Sign up today on Mindbody and find out how Yin & Singing Bowls can bring you a new level of calm!

 Have you heard of the “Yin & Singing Bowls” class offered at Alchemy Hot Yoga and wondered what it is all about?
 Well, if you haven’t yet checked it out for yourself, you will be sorry you waited so long!